joppyzhu/PHPScanDirectory/README.md

 `rename($filename, str_replace(".php",".txt",$file));`

 >WARNING: Please be aware of this code.
 It will rename all of your .PHP file to be .TXT file.
 Be carefull about your project(That's why i not activated this code as default).
-Thanks.>